Seido knives review

 Read Also: Huusk knife scam

 In a hurry?
 Seido knives are not genuine Japanese knives as advertised.
-They are white-labeled Chinese knives that you can find in Alibaba or Aliexpress at a much cheaper price.
+They are white-labeled Chinese knives that you can find on Alibaba or Aliexpress at a much cheaper price.
 Here are our legitimate substitutes.

 Japanese pick